defi-wonderland/optimism/packages/contracts-bedrock/test/invariants/interop/OVERVIEW.md

 - SuperchainWETH
 - SuperchainERC20

-**Additional infrastructure contracts:**
+**Additional Infrastructure Contracts**

 - ProxyAdmin
 - Actors

+---

+### Overview

-While developing the setup, we had to deploy the contracts in the constructor but initialize them using an `initialize()` modifier that is present in every test and handler.
-This is because if we tried to interact with the contracts on the constructor, Medusa crashed.
+We deployed contracts within the constructor but initialized them using an `initialize()` modifier present in every test and handler.
+This approach was necessary because interacting with contracts directly in the constructor caused Medusa to crash.

-On constructor, we deploy the contracts managing between those which are proxies and those which are not.
-For the proxies, we deploy the `src/universal/Proxy.sol`, setting the `ProxyAdmin` as the owner, and the contract being proxied as the implementation.
-At the same time, the `ProxyAdmin` is another actor so we avoid using `prank` cheatcode, that in Medusa, can lead to issues or unexpected behavior.
+In the constructor, we managed the deployment of both proxy and non-proxy contracts.
+For proxies, we deployed `src/universal/Proxy.sol`, setting `ProxyAdmin` as the owner and the target contract as the implementation.
+To avoid using the `prank` cheatcode—which can lead to issues in Medusa—we deployed `ProxyAdmin` as another actor.

-On `_initializeProxies()`, we initialize the proxies:
-TODO: Add sequence diagram

-On the `initialize()` modifier, we initialize the contracts, and then we check the setup worked well using the `_setupSanityCheck()` function.
+In `_initializeProxies()`, we called `initialize()` on all proxies requiring initialization.

+The `initialize()` modifier handled contract initialization and performed a `_setupSanityCheck()` to ensure the setup was correct.

+---

+### Migration Process

-It's important to mention that for the `SharedLockbox` properties, we manage 2 different states:
+For the `SharedLockbox` properties, we managed two distinct states:

-- Before the Interop feature is enabled on L1
+- Before enabling the Interop feature on L1
-- After the Interop feature is enabled on L1
+- After enabling the Interop feature on L1

-We expose a `handler_migrateAndAddL1Dependency()` function so the fuzzer can migrate the system in different states.
-On it, we migrate the `SuperchainConfig` to `SuperchainConfigInterop`, the `OptimismPortal` to `OptimismPortalInterop`, and we call `addDependency()` to end up the migration process, having all the assrtions to ensure the process was done right.
+We provided a `handler_migrateAndAddL1Dependency()` function, allowing the fuzzer to migrate the system across different states.
+This function migrated `SuperchainConfig` to `SuperchainConfigInterop`, `OptimismPortal` to `OptimismPortalInterop`, and called `addDependency()` to complete the migration process, including assertions to confirm success.

 ```mermaid
 sequenceDiagram